Water conservation order

-A water conservation order is a legal ruling to protect aspects of water bodies.
+A water conservation order (WCO) is a legal ruling to protect aspects of water bodies.
 It may be to protect the quantity of the water itself or for any issues relating to the water body as a whole.
+Since 1984, sixteen WCOs have been passed, with a gap of 15 years between the last two: the 2008 Oreti River WCO and the 2023 Te Waikoropupū Springs WCO.

 New Zealand

 In New Zealand, a Water Conservation Order is used to protect the natural, cultural and recreational values of any water body.
 Water Conservation Orders came about as a result of lobbying by a group of stakeholders in the late seventies.
 At that time rivers were managed through the Water & Soil Conservation Act, which was administered by an appointed statutory body (NWASCA) serviced by the Ministry of Works.
 The engineers of the Ministry of Works argued that there was no need to legislate further as the Act contained provision for setting Minimum Flows.

-There are currently 15 separate Water Conservation Orders: